 - Mix until smooth.

-- Saute the onions, curry powder, thyme, salt, ground pepper in a frying pan.
+- On low-medium heat, saute the onions, curry powder, thyme, salt, and ground pepper in a skillet.

 - Add the ground beef.